jacktherizzler/harmonicClustering/README.md

 **Harmonic Clustering** is a research project focused on identifying organic listener communities from large-scale music streaming data.
 Instead of traditional demographic-based clustering, we adopt a **network-science approach** by building **user-user graphs** derived from temporal listening patterns and applying **community detection algorithms** to uncover shared music interests.

+> Check out the full implementation in our [main notebook](notebooks/harmonicClustering.ipynb).
 ---

 ## Motivation